lblod/app-lblod-harvester/README.md

 #### Frontend service

-Add the `EMBER_AUTHENICATION_ENABLED` environment variable to the frontend service and set it to TRUE
+Add the `EMBER_AUTHENTICATION_ENABLED` environment variable to the frontend service and set it to TRUE

 ```yaml
 frontend: